survivejs/webpack-book/manuscript/optimizing/07_performance.md

 * Perform less processing by skipping loaders during development.
 Especially if you are using a modern browser, you may be able to skip using *babel-loader* or equivalent altogether.
 * Use either `include` or `exclude` with JavaScript specific loaders.
 Webpack will traverse *node_modules* by default and execute *babel-loader* over the files unless it has been configured correctly.
-* Utilize caching through plugins like [hard-source-webpack-plugin](https://www.npmjs.com/package/hard-source-webpack-plugin).
-This is one way to avoid unnecessary work.
+* Utilize caching through plugins like [hard-source-webpack-plugin](https://www.npmjs.com/package/hard-source-webpack-plugin) to avoid unnecessary work.
 The caching idea applies to loaders as well.
 For example, you might want to enable cache on *babel-loader*.
 * Use equivalent, but lighter alternatives, of plugins and loaders during development.
 Replacing `HtmlWebpackPlugin` with a [HtmlPlugin](https://gist.github.com/bebraw/5bd5ebbb2a06936e052886f5eb1e6874) that does far less is one direction.
 * Consider using parallel variants of plugins if they are available. [webpack-uglify-parallel](https://www.npmjs.com/package/webpack-uglify-parallel) is one example.

 ## Optimizing Rebundling Speed During Development

 It is possible to optimize rebundling times during development by pointing the development setup to a minified version of a library, such as React.
-In React's case we will lose `propType`-based validation.
+In React's case, we will lose `propType`-based validation.
 But if speed is more important, this technique may be worth a go.

-In order to achieve what we want, it is possible to use `module.noParse` option.
+To achieve what we want, it is possible to use `module.noParse` option.
 It accepts a RegExp or an array of RegExps.
-In addition to telling webpack not to parse the minified file we want to use, we also need to point `react` to it.
-This can be achieved using `resolve.alias`.
+In addition to telling webpack not to parse the minified file we want to use, we also need to point `react` to it by using `resolve.alias`.

-It is possible to encapsulate the basic idea within a function like this:
+It is possible to encapsulate the core idea within a function like this:

 **webpack.parts.js**